alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 which we now call [photons](https://en.wikipedia.org/wiki/Photon#Nomenclature).

-Along the way he computed the energy carried by any individual photon, and derived the correct energy for each photon to be proportional to its frequency. using the same
+Along the way he derived that the energy carried by any individual photon is proportional to its frequency, using the same
 [constant used by Planck](https://en.wikipedia.org/wiki/Planck_constant) for the black body.